lcgaravito/cuatroenfila/README.md

 ## API used

 <a href="http://kevinalbs.com/connect4/back-end/info.html" target="_blank">Connect Four API</a>
-An AI player for Connect Four using the minimax algorithm made by Kevin Albertson, software enguneer from Hamilton, NJ.
+An AI player for Connect Four using the minimax algorithm made by Kevin Albertson, software engineer from Hamilton, NJ.

 <hr>